MichaelCurrin/jekyll-actions-quickstart/README.md

 ### Excluding

-The Makefile, LICENSE, README do not have to be excluded as this site is setup to build from a subdirectory.
+The Makefile, LICENSE, README.md do not have to be excluded as this site is setup to build from a subdirectory.
 Otherwise they would have to be added.

-The Gemfile and Gemfile.lock are always ignored by Jekyll 4.
+The `Gemfile` and `Gemfile.lock` are always ignored by Jekyll 4.

 ## License